 Click Setup and you'll have a generic Ruby application ready to go!
 Of course there's nothing there yet, it simply displays some basic information in cPanel and the URL shows a simple Hello World style page letting you know it's running.

 The next step according to the install guide for Jekyll is to use the RubyGems installer to run

-bundle install.
+gem install jekyll bundler.
 Here's where things get interesting.
 You'll need to login to your shell account for these next steps, something we include by default with our accounts.
 But if I just login and try to run that command I get the following error:

 This is because your Ruby application runs in a virtual environment that allows you to run different versions for different applications.
 So in order to work within our app we need to enter the virtual environment before doing anything else.
 If you look back at the application details a command was provided for entering the virtual environment, in my case

 source /home/towensne/rubyvenv/jekyll/2.2/bin/activate.
 So I'll enter the environment first and then run the command

 Now we're cooking!
 We've got Jekyll installed in our account and should be able to use it to build a site.
 At this point I could grab a theme from somewhere but Jekyll also has a built-in site generator tool that can be used by running

 jekyll new myblog where myblog is the name of the folder you want it to create.
 In this case I'll navigate to my public_html folder (

 jekyll new blog to setup a blog folder for it.
 Keep in mind I need to stay in my virtual environment while doing this.
 The Jekyll command will not exist outside of it.